-- Director of Research, Division of Emergency Medicine, Ann and Robert H. Lurie Children’s Hospital of Chicago
+- Director of Research, Division of Emergency Medicine, Ann & Robert H. Lurie Children’s Hospital of Chicago

-- Director, Grainger Research Program in Pediatric Emergency Medicine, Ann and Robert H. Lurie Children’s Hospital of Chicago
+- Director, Grainger Research Program in Pediatric Emergency Medicine, Ann & Robert H. Lurie Children’s Hospital of Chicago

-- Attending Physician, Division of Emergency Medicine, Ann and Robert H. Lurie Children’s Hospital of Chicago
+- Attending Physician, Division of Emergency Medicine, Ann & Robert H. Lurie Children’s Hospital of Chicago

 - Associate Professor of Pediatrics (Emergency Medicine), Northwestern University Feinberg School of Medicine